 Rachael answered.
 “Her husband turned her body into a doll, you said he did it to preserve her beauty.”

-As a smile spread further across Sato’s face, he let out a soft chuckle.
+As a smile spread further across Sato’s face as he let out a soft chuckle.
 “Correct.
 That is indeed what he had done.
 However, I doubt even her husband believed that she would still be on this earth after so much time had passed.
 Some had said that it was due to having spiritual powers, others say it was a curse left on by the demons that had once walked this earth.
 Either way, her body remained.
 And moved entirely on its own.
 As though what was inside of that now empty shell wanted freedom and was angry to have been left forgotten underground.
-Then burned the village as penance.
+And burned the village as penance.
 Regardless of what moved Kuronochi-sama’s body we now hold a festival in honor of her sacrifice.
 In the hopes that it will appease her, so such an event would never happen again.
-In fact, you’ll all be here long enough to see it, so I hope you can take something away from this experience while you are here.”
+And the reason I tell you this tale now is because you will all be here to see it, so I hope you can take something away from this experience.”